-- 1. proposition relative avec pronom relatif "qui", "que", "où" pour caractériser - 2. faire + verbe
+- 1. proposition relative avec pronom relatif "qui", "que", "où" pour caractériser - 2. faire + verbe le livre à suivre: Campus: Tome 1

 FLG601 GERMAN - VI

 To enable the students to converse, read and write in the language with the help of the basic rules of grammar, which will later help them to strengthen their language.